Aidan-Walsh/PRC-163/README.md

 6. A popup should come up that will have "open".
 Be sure to click "open", then wait a few seconds for the application to run.
 From now on, you can double click the application in your downloads folder (or wherever you have it saved) to reopen it.

+# How to Get Started on Windows (takes no more than 5 minutes)

 # A quick preview